 If you are operating on a Windows 10 platform, then you would have definitely come across an issue where your disk space is 100% used up by the system and the compressed memory.
-By default, the system and the compressed memory is only supposed to use a part of CPU and disk.
+By default, the system and the compressed memory is suppose to use a part of CPU and disk.
 But, at times, it uses up all the disk memory, thereby causing your system to run slow and ceasing few processes.

 This concept of 100% disk usage is not a bug.
 It is a technique used by the developers to speed up the processes that are newly added to the queue.
 In earlier versions of Windows, if your RAM is filled up with processes, to free up space, the least used pages are copied into a page file and stored on the Hard drive.
 If you want to get back to the pages that are saved in hard drive, the system imports the page back into the memory.
 This made the system become slow, when there is a frequent requirement of pages that are being sent to the hard drive.

 See Also: Best RAM Cleaner for PC | Top 10 Reviewed